Do engineers invent things? Yes and no. Inventions are problems solved. And some engineers solve problems of all types, while others don’t.

 I’m going to go over some examples of things you can invent, in different engineering fields.

-Mechanical engineering: build machines for any of the countless industries.
+Mechanical engineering: build machines for countless industries.
 For example, here are some different industries that heavily rely on machines:

 - Food processing